Atlantic ghost crab: Description

 Adults are grayish or the color of straw, and around 5 cm wide at maturity.
 They must return to water periodically to moisten their gills, and when larvae must be released into the sea, but are otherwise terrestrial.
 Their stalked compound eyes can swivel to give them 360° vision.
 Young crabs are cryptically colored to blend in with their sandy habitats.

 Distribution

 Atlantic ghost crabs are found from Santa Catarina north to Massachusetts, USA.
 They have been recorded in Block Island, Rhode Island, Nantucket, Massachusetts, Martha's Vineyard, Massachusetts, Delaware beaches, northern Virginia beaches, the Outer Banks of North Carolina to Santa Catarina, Brazil, on Fernando de Noronha, and Bermuda.
 Its planktonic larvae have been documented in Woods Hole, Massachusetts, although the adults have not been recorded at this location.
+The species seems to have recently become established in Nova Scotia, Canada.

 Fossil record

 Fossil specimens of O. quadrata have been found in rocks dating from the Pleistocene.